Structure and modules

 You are supported in Part One by two further subsidiary modules:

-- Module A: Research Methods and Philosophy of Social Sciences
+- Module A: Research Design, Approaches and Tools

 Here the assessment is designed to be formative and helpful for the core modules.

 Modules A and B run for the whole length of the Part One.
-Module A is the primary means through which we support the student's acquisition of research skills.
+Module A is the primary means through which we support your acquisition of research skills.
 It is oriented towards the world of academic research.
-Module B is oriented towards the professional concerns of the participants.
+Module B develops your ability to approach your professional role in a more research-informed way.

 All modules are completed by the end of the second year - Part One of the programme.

 Progression from Part One to Part Two is dependent upon successful completion of all Part One modules.
-In addition programme members need to successfully complete the PhD confirmation process by producing a confirmation document.
-This is assessed by a confirmation panel and in some cases involves a face-to-face meeting with the candidate to explore their research plans for Part Two.
-Alternatively candidates may study at MPhil level.
+In addition you need to successfully complete the PhD confirmation process by producing a confirmation document, assessed by a confirmation panel which ensures you have a practicable project which will enable you to complete the PhD successfully.
+An MRes exit route is also available at the end of Part One of the programme.

 In Part Two (Years three and four) the focus is on researching and writing your thesis: